 When Brenda was 14 years old she woke up one morning to find her pillow covered in hair.
 She found out she had a condition called alopecia universalis, which meant that she lost all of her hair at a young age.

 Throughout her teenage years Brenda had to put up with endless bullying which affected her confidence and self-esteem.
 But it also made her all the more determined to share her story to help others.

 As an ambassador, Brenda has campaigned on important issues such as hate crime and representation for people who have a visible difference.
-This includes modelling for Avon as part of the Pledge To Be Seen campaign.
+This includes modelling for Avon.
 Brenda feels strongly that “being unique is something that should be embraced”.

 When she was 19, Catrin was in a coach crash, in which she sustained 96% burns across her face and body.
 After spending 3 months in a coma and going through 200 operations over the last few years, Catrin is now at university studying physiotherapy, specifically around burns rehabilitation.

 Catrin modelled for Avon as part of their corporate partnership with us.

 Laura developed alopecia when she was 13 years old.
 She was so embarrassed by her hair loss she stopped going to school and couldn’t face leaving the house.
 A wig enabled her to get out and about again, but she felt she had to keep her bald head a secret and her anxiety continued into adulthood.

 Carrying the weight of this secret became exhausting, and Laura looked to social media to find a community she could connect to.
 Sharing her story and seeing others like her removed the shame she felt for looking different.